Max-Jesch/cpd-config/README.md

 This is part of a small scale GitOps Approach to hosting CP4D --> do all the changes in Github!
 Never change something directly on the VM!

-it utilizes the Cloud Pak Deployer https://github.com/IBM/cloud-pak-deployer
+it utilizes the Cloud Pak Deployer: https://github.com/IBM/cloud-pak-deployer